Frequently Asked Questions

 These trips are only offered this spring until the snowpack melts out – Don’t Miss Them!

-These trips are offered after JULY 16 after the flow decreases:
+These trips are offered throughout the summer:

 For 30 years we have run the best rivers in the Lake Tahoe and Northern California regions.
 We aim to be the premier rafting company in California / Nevada and our efforts are reflected in safety protocols, experienced guides, and the extraordinary adventure our guests experience.
 Check out what our guests are saying!